Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

 ***REMOVED***) async throws
 ```

-While sign-out, use the following extension method of `AuthenticationManager`:
+During sign-out, use the following extension method of `AuthenticationManager`:

 ```swift
 ***REMOVED******REMOVED***/ Clears all ArcGIS and network credentials from the respective stores.